kylibjohnson/QA_Project7/README.md

 ## TASK 4 | DELETE
+In this task I am testing the deletion of a kit using the DELETE request with the endpoint /api/v1/kits/:id.
+In order to test the deletion of a kit, a kit must first be created.
 To do this, enter the following code in the body under the deleteHandlers.test.js folder then run the code in the terminal using command 'npx jest'

+    const config = require('../config');

-    test('status code should be 200', async () => {
+    test('kit should be created and then deleted', async () => {
+        let kitId;
+        // Create a new kit
+        const createRequestBody = {
+            "name": "sample kit",
+            "cardId": 7
+        };
+        try {
+            const createResponse = await fetch(`${config.API_URL}/api/v1/kits`, {
+                method: 'POST',
+                headers: {
+                    'Content-Type': 'application/json'
+                },
+                body: JSON.stringify(createRequestBody)
+            });
+            expect(createResponse.status).toBe(201);

+            // Get the created kit ID from the response body const createResponseBody = await createResponse.json();
+            kitId = createResponseBody.id;

+            console.log('Kit created with ID:', kitId);
+        } catch (error) {
+            console.error(error);
+        }
+        // Delete the kit
         let actualResponseBody;
-        const kitId = 7;
         try {
             const deleteResponse = await fetch(`${config.API_URL}/api/v1/kits/${kitId}`, {
                 method: 'DELETE',